Pain in the shin below the knee, physical therapy, treatment: Focus Physical✓

 The main causes of pain in the shin below the knee include:

-• Medial Tibial Stress Syndrome (Shin Splints): Inflammation at the point where muscles attach to the bone due to excessive running.
+• Medial tibial stress syndrome (shin splints) – inflammation where the muscles attach to the bone due to excessive running.

-• Osgood-Schlatter Disease: Inflammation of the bony protrusion below the knee due to rapid growth or repeated jumping.
+• Osgood-Schlatter disease – inflammation of the bony prominence below the knee caused by rapid growth or repeated jumping.

-• Stress Fractures of the Tibia: Small cracks in the bone caused by chronic overuse without adequate rest.
+• Tibial stress fracture – small cracks in the bone caused by chronic overload without adequate rest.

-• Compartment Syndrome: Increased pressure within the muscle compartment that disrupts circulation and causes shin pain.
+• Compartment syndrome – increased pressure within a muscle compartment that impairs circulation and causes shin pain.

 Accurately identifying the cause of irritation allows for the creation of an individualized treatment plan that will permanently relieve the shin from pressure and pain.
 Each of the listed causes requires a specific rehabilitation approach to achieve long-term relief.